caaguero1061/Task-Management-Web-App/README.md

 As a user, I want to view all / completed / incomplete tasks, so I can focus on what matters.
 ## Wireframes
 Layout
-Top: Horizontal NavBar (links: Todos, Contact)
+Top: Horizontal NavBar
 Main content below nav:
-Left column: “New Todo” form (side-by-side requirement) Text input
+Left column: New todo form
+Text input
 Submit button
 Filter buttons/links: All | Completed | Incomplete